104: No Such Thing As A Herd Of Koalas

 It seems likely, though.

-It does make sense, because they rely on fires for their food very often, don't they?
+It does make sense because they rely on fires for their food very often, don't they?
 Those types of birds.
-So it makes sense.
+So that makes sense.

 Yeah, it reminds me of a thing.